 Coffee dose

-Generally, it would be 7 g (0.015 lb) for a single shot or 15 g (0.033 lb) for a double shot, but all espresso variants have the same amount of grounds.
-Variances are more on the water volumes and pull times.
+As a rule, that's 7 g (0.015 lb) for a single shot or 15 g (0.033 lb) for a double, and every espresso variant uses the same dose.
+What actually changes is the water volume and the pull time.

 Doppio vs. espresso coffee comparison.